-The Pros and Cons of Running a Cashless Restaurant Business
+The Pros And Cons Of Running A Cashless Restaurant Business

-Pros of a Cashless Restaurant Business
+Pros Of A Cashless Restaurant Business

-Running a cashless restaurant business has its benefits.
+Jumping on the cashless trend wagon and running a cashless restaurant business has its benefits.
 Read on to find out!

-1. Surge in Online Orders
+1. A Surge In Online Orders

 As liquidity falls, a lot of people are likely to switch to online ordering in and takeaways.
 This is going to be even beneficial to the existing as well as aspiring players in the delivery sector.
 Thus, it is important that you integrate online ordering in your POS terminal to run a cashless restaurant business.
+Following the implications of the cashless trend and other factors impacting the industry, the size of the online foodservice market in India is already growing at the rate of 15% per quarter.

 2. Operational Ease